maellak/DIYiotServer/README.md

 	Alternative you can use lighttpd or nginx but is not tested yet

 * PHP with PDO (http://php.net)
-	PHP is a popular general-purpose scripting language that is especially suited to web development.
+	- PHP is a popular general-purpose scripting language that is especially suited to web development.
-	PDO The PHP Data Objects extension defines a lightweight, consistent interface for accessing databases in PHP.
+	- PDO The PHP Data Objects extension defines a lightweight, consistent interface for accessing databases in PHP.
 	    PDO provides a data-access abstraction layer, which means that, regardless of which database you're using, you use the same functions to issue queries and fetch data.

 * sqlite3 (http://www.sqlite.org)
 	SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
 	Alternative
-	in fact that this project use PDO you can also use any of this databases systems See http://php.net/manual/en/pdo.drivers.php
+	In fact that this project use PDO you can also use any of this databases systems See http://php.net/manual/en/pdo.drivers.php

 * Ratchet - WebSockets for PHP (http://socketo.me)